nurdwerks/storymaker/Characters/Character Profile_ Lord Cromwell.md

 - **The Mechanics:**

   - **Covert Manifestation:** **The Truth Seal**.
 Anything Cromwell writes in the Ledger using Scriptor’s ink _becomes_ legal truth within the ship’s operating system.
-If he writes "Angelica Vance is a Traitor," the automated turrets will target her.
+If he writes "Angelica Ward is a Traitor," the automated turrets will target her.
 If he writes "Sector 12 has ample food," the rationing system cuts their supply.
 He edits reality via bureaucracy.

   - **Overt Manifestation:** **The Binding**.
 Scriptor can shoot threads of ink that wrap around a target.
 These threads are unbreakable binding contracts.
 They can gag a person, bind their hands, or anchor them to the floor.